ravshan2rtikov/ravshan2rtikov/README.md

 # 💫 About Me:
-🔭 I’m currently studying CS50 from Harvard<br> 🌱 Learned Linux, hardware and networking basics<br>💬 Read handful of books on DevOps and Agile <br>⚡ Fun fact: 1 year ago this time i was working at Hermes in Dubai
+🔭 Currently studying CS50 from Harvard<br> 🌱 Learned Linux, hardware and networking basics<br>💬 Read handful of books on DevOps and Agile <br>⚡ Fun fact: 1 year ago this time I was working at Hermes in Dubai

 ## 🌐 Socials: